buzzgreyday/sspaghetty/README.md

 ### 1b.
 Hetzner Server

-Setup your Hetzner project name (or rename) it "Constellation", deploy your server and setup the firewall rules.
+Setup your Hetzner project name (or rename) it `Constellation`, deploy your server and setup the firewall rules.

+### 2. Download and Install